iz0926/CloneBot/README.md

 .mode csv
 .output messages_history.csv
---replace 'messages_history.csv' with whatever you want to call your csv file --good to put the path to messages_history.csv file SELECT
+--replace 'messages_history.csv' with whatever you want to call your csv file --put the path to messages_history.csv file or its location SELECT
     datetime(message.date / 1000000000 + strftime('%s', '2001-01-01'), 'unixepoch', 'localtime') AS date,
     CASE